Williamsboop/MTK/README.md

 # **Classes**

-## CLAMP
+### CLAMP

-The CLAMP object returns an int or float bounded between two values.
+The *CLAMP* class returns an int or float bounded between two values.

+### THREADING

+The *THREADING* class will seek to streamline the process of multithreading.

+### SCRAPING

+The *SCRAPING* class will seek to streamline the process of webscraping.